Shrutiswift/Shrutiswift/README.md

 ## Software Engineer

 - 👩‍💻 I'm Working at **Reomagin** as an Associate Software Engineer
-- 🔭 I'm Learning **Salesforce integrations, automations, and Lightning Web Components (LWC), Revenue Cloud Advanced**
+- 🔭 I'm Learning Salesforce integrations, automations, Lightning Web Components (LWC) and Revenue Cloud Advanced
 - 🌱 You can connect me at shrutiswift@gmail.com

 ### Skills: